DNCE (album)

-DNCE is the only studio album by American band DNCE.
+DNCE is the debut studio album by American band DNCE.
 It was released through Republic Records on November 18, 2016.
 The album features a sole guest appearance from Kent Jones.
 Production was handled by Ilya, Rami Yacoub, Albin Nedler, Kristoffer Fogelmark, Mattman & Robin, OzGo, Oscar Holter, Sir Nolan, Mailbox, and Aaron Zuckerman.
-It includes three out of four songs from their debut EP, Swaay (2015).
 DNCE is a dance-pop album with influences of new wave, dance-rock, disco, and alternative pop.
-Production was handled by a variety of record producers, such as Ilya Salmanzadeh, Rami Yacoub, Mattman & Robin, Justin Tranter, and Sir Nolan.
+It was supported by only one single, "Body Moves", which was released on September 30, 2016.
+DNCE serves as the follow-up to the band's debut extended play, Swaay (2015), in which three of its songs are included on the album: singles "Cake by the Ocean" and "Toothbrush", and "Pay My Rent", while "Jinx" appears on its Japanese edition.

 Upon release, the album was met with generally positive reviews from music critics, who praised lead singer Joe Jonas' maturity and the band's mainstream appeal.
 DNCE debuted in the top 20 on the Billboard 200, but performed only moderately well on the album charts in other countries, earning its highest international peak in Australia at number 32.
-Three out of four songs from the album's predecessor, Swaay, are included on the album: singles "Cake by the Ocean" and "Toothbrush", as well as "Pay My Rent", while "Jinx" appears on the Japanese edition.
-The lead and only single of the album, "Body Moves", was released on September 30, 2016.

 Release and promotion

-In February 2016, the band told PopCrush that they were nearly done recording the album and that it was to be released that summer.
-However, following the success of "Cake by the Ocean" and "Toothbrush", the album's release was pushed back to allow the band to properly promote the singles.
-In August, Billboard reported that recording was finished.
-The album's title of DNCE and release date of November 18, 2016 were announced on September 14, 2016 through a promotional video.
-Three tracks were released as promotional singles during the three weeks directly preceding the album's release: "Blown", which features Kent Jones, on October 28, 2016; "Good Day" on November 4, 2016; and "Be Mean" on November 11, 2016.
+In February 2016, DNCE told PopCrush that they were nearly done recording the album and that it was to be released in August.
+However, the album's release was pushed back by three months to allow the band to properly promote the singles "Cake by the Ocean" and "Toothbrush" from their debut extended play, Swaay (2015), following their success.
+Billboard reported that recording was finished in August.
+The band announced the album's title and release date on September 14 through a promotional video.
+The lead and only single of the album, "Body Moves", was released on September 30, with its official music video being released on October 11.
+The band then released promotional singles every week during the three weeks directly preceding the album's release: "Blown" (which features Kent Jones) on October 28; "Good Day" on November 4; and "Be Mean" on November 11.
+"Cake by the Ocean", "Toothbrush", and "Pay My Rent" from Swaay are also included on the album, while "Jinx" appears on its Japanese edition.

-Singles

-The lead and only single of the album, "Body Moves", was released on September 30, 2016.
-The song was produced by Rami Yacoub, Albin Nedler, and Kristoffer Fogelmark.
-An accompanying video premiered October 11, 2016 that features the band members in provocative scenarios.